 Carolyn F. Strauss, Slow Spatial Research: Chronicles of Radical Affection

-Alice Van der Wielen-Honinckx (born 1989) works in the field of choreography, performance and dramaturgy.
+Alice Van der Wielen-Honinckx (born 1989) is a choreographer, performer and dramaturg.
 She studied literature at KULeuven and contemporary performance at Utrecht University.
-Slowness intrigues her as a means to investigate sensitive sensorial perception, and to cultivate other modes of being and relating.